feconroses/Linux-Server-Configuration/README.md

 6. Installed needed modules and packages for the catalog app (httplib2, requests, sqlalchemy, oauth2client, and httplib2)
 6. Renamed application.py as __init__.py
 7. Deleted previous catalog.db file (which was cloned from the repo)
 8. Installed and configured PostgreSQL.
 Logged in as default user postregs, connnected to the system using `psql`, created a postgres user `catalog` with password.
-Give the user permitions to create a database.
+Give the user permissions to create a database.
 Then, created a database named `catalog` with the owner `catalog`.
 Connected to the database catalog using `\c catalog` and revoked all rights `REVOKE ALL ON SCHEMA public FROM public;`.
 Also, granted only access to the catalog role `GRANT ALL ON SCHEMA public TO catalog;`.
 Finally exited PostresSQL.
 9. Created a new PostgreSQL database schema using `python3 database_setup.py`
 10. Installed psycopg2.
 11. Changed the line starting with "engine" to `engine = create_engine('postgresql://catalog:DB-PASSWORD@localhost/catalog')`